 Photography by Marina Industries Association, Jumeirah Beach Hotel Resort Marina, Port Denarau Marina

-As a first for the United Arab Emirates (UAE) and South Pacific, the Marina Industries Association (MIA) has awarded the internationally renowned Jumeirah Beach Hotel Resort Marina and Port Denarau Marina Fish Friendly Marina Level 3 accreditations.
+As a first for the United Arab Emirates (UAE) and South-Pacific, the Marina Industries Association (MIA) has awarded the internationally renowned Jumeirah Beach Hotel Resort Marina and Port Denarau Marina Fish Friendly Marina accreditations.

 Jumeirah Beach Hotel Resort Marina is actively involved with the Dubai Ministry for Climate Change and Environment to establish opportunities to support healthy fish habitats and to educate boating and general resort users about ways to maintain and improve the health of the marine environment.

-Skeggs said “achieving Clean Marina, and Fish Friendly Marina accreditation is very important for the marina and the wider community.
-The accreditation criteria provided a framework for us to plan and prioritise our infrastructure spending.”
+“Achieving Clean Marina and Fish Friendly Marina accreditation is very important for the marina and the wider community.
+The accreditation criteria provided a framework for us to plan and prioritise our infrastructure spending.

 “In a fast developing marine tourism destination such as Fiji, it is important that marinas such as ours play a strong environmental leadership role.
 The Clean Marina program has provided important guidelines for us to provide this leadership.
-Our team are very proud of what we have achieved.”
+Our team are very proud of what we have achieved,” Skeggs shared.

 The accreditation comes at a critical time for Fiji as the Country Co-Chair of the upcoming Ocean Conference and Chair of the UN Conference of Parties dealing with Climate Change and Sustainable Innovation (COP23) later this year.